-Despite digital media’s distinct advantage, marketers had never found lead generation particularly an easy job.
+Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

-But now, with nearly 6 million startups joining the online market each other, scoring leads has become absurdity challenging these days.
+But now, with nearly 6 million startups joining the online market, each other, scoring leads has become absurdly challenging these days.

 And that exactly is what top companies are doing.

 I am sharing 15 clever lead generation ideas many have previously adopted and come out with Sterling success.

 - 1. Inspire People with your Brand Story

 - 2. Build A Brand Community